A systematic approach to Lyapunov analyses of continuous-time models in convex optimization: A principled approach to Lyapunov functions for gradient flows

-Non-autonomous second-order gradient flows \eqref{alphabeta_gf} cannot converge faster than Nesterov's accelerated gradient flow in function values, that is to say not faster than $\frac{1}{t^2}$, when using quadratic Lyapunov functions parametrized by $\beta_t \geqslant 0$ from Corollary~\ref{coro_accparam}.
-To analyze Nesterov's accelerated gradient methods using ODEs, Su et~al.~\cite{Su2015} introduced parametrized second-order gradient flows, that fit the model~\eqref{alphabeta_gf},
+Given a convex function $f \in \mathcal{F}_{0, \infty}$ and a quadratic Lyapunov function, Corollary~\ref{coro_accparam} allows to conclude the following about the convergence of the second-order gradient flow~\eqref{alphabeta_gf}: given the class of quadratic Lyapunov functions~\eqref{lyapunov_order2}, it cannot converge faster in function values than Nesterov's accelerated gradient flow, i.e., not faster than $\mathcal{O}(\frac{1}{t^2})$. \smallbreak To analyze Nesterov's accelerated gradient methods using ODEs, Su et~al.~\cite{Su2015} introduced a parametrized second-order gradient flow, that fits the model~\eqref{alphabeta_gf}: